Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

    :target: ../../_images/Bricklets/bricklet_energy_monitor_led_lamp_brickv.jpg

 Waveform 4: 12W energy saving lightbulb.
-The conductor is threaded through the current clamp eight times to increase the resolution.
+The conductor is threaded through the current transformer clamp eight times to increase the resolution.
 You can see that the energy saving lightbulb only uses about 1/4 of the waveform.

 .. image:: /Images/Bricklets/bricklet_energy_monitor_energy_saving_lightbulb_brickv.jpg